tensorflow/tensorflow/SECURITY.md

   according to the timeline listed above.
 * If we know of specific third-party services or software based on TensorFlow that require mitigation before publication, those projects will be notified.
-* An advisory is prepared (but not published) which details the problem and steps for mitigation.
+* An advisory is prepared (but not published) that details the problem and steps for mitigation.
 * The vulnerability is fixed and potential workarounds are identified.
-* Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow at most one year old.
+* Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow at most one-year-old.
 We will attempt to commit these fixes as soon as possible, and as close together as possible.
 * Patch releases are published for all fixed released versions, a notification is sent to discuss@tensorflow.org, and the advisory is published.